johanpiquet/jopi-rewrite/_doc/cookbook/using_the_crawler.md

 * **Analyze dependencies between pages.**
   For example, to know which pages should be removed from the cache when a product is modified on an e-commerce site.

+## Moved to jopi-crawler

+The crawler has been extracted from jopi-rewrite and moved to the project jopi-crawler.

 ## Extracting URLs